 Fragments written in 2020-2021

-Thus, my Requiem has been composed not through a religious necessity, but a humanely spiritual one.
-I never studied Latin at school, but throughout my archaeological travels trying to read Latin inscriptions, some affinities to Italian have always fascinated me.
-When I read the text of the Stabat Mater by Jacopone da Todi first, since it is easier to understand than Tommaso da Celano’s Requiem, I was very struck by the outcry of suffering.
 I composed the Stabat Mater as a trial for the Requiem.
-Furthermore, since Latin is not spoken anymore and I have not read other profane texts, I am personally not able to separate Latin from its religious context.
-Maybe this has helped me.
-The life of Jesus Christ and those who have suffered, including the last moments of my parents, deeply affected me, after which the Cross acquired a much deeper meaning.
-Furthermore, my love for Paintings and Sculpture has widened this understanding.
+Furthermore, since Latin is no longer spoken and I have not read other religious or profane texts, I am personally not able to separate Latin from its religious context.
+Perhaps this has helped me.
+The life of Jesus Christ and those who have suffered, including my parents’ last moments, deeply affected me, after which the Cross acquired a more profound meaning.
+Furthermore, my love for Music, Painting and Sculpture has deepened and broadened my understanding.

 I do not question myself on who created the World.
 The little I know is quite enough.